2023 Solar Incentives Guide for Colleyville, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit applies to you, reach out to your local Colleyville solar installation company.
+Your local Colleyville solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives